cyberirishman/Vibe-Voice-MacM4-2026/README.md

   -o ~/Desktop/en-Speaker_man.wav "https://youtube.com/watch?v=VIDEO_ID"
 ```
 Tips: the clone inherits the character of the sample, so speak with the energy you want in the output — a flat sample produces flat speech.
 If results sound off, try a *different* 30 seconds rather than a longer file.
 You can add as many voices as you like and combine them in multi-speaker scripts.

+## Capturing your own voice on a Mac ##
+Voice memos app create .m4a files, which project can use.

+Voice Memos (simplest — same app as on iPhone):

+Open *Voice Memos* (Cmd+Space, type "Voice Memos").
+Click the red record button, read a paragraph aloud for ~30 seconds, click done.
+Drag the new recording from the app's sidebar straight onto your Desktop — that gives you the audio file.
+Rename it to the convention, keeping the extension: en-Andrew_man.m4a, then copy to ~/vibevoice/VibeVoice/demo/voices/

 ## Why this exists